 Distribution strategy: In addition to recommending what content to acquire and create, AI can also help entertainment services optimize their distribution strategy—when to release it, how long to keep it on the platform, and when to promote it.

-Marketing insights: AI and data analytics can greatly enhance a brand’s marketing efforts by providing detailed insights on past campaigns that can inform future campaign decisions.
+Marketing insights: AI and data analytics can significantly enhance a brand’s marketing efforts by providing detailed insights on past campaigns that can inform future campaign decisions.

 Content filtering: Content filtration is an important requirement for streaming platforms that allow users to upload their own videos.
 However, platforms like YouTube have millions of users uploading videos each day, and it becomes difficult to manually approve and filter them.
 AI tools can help automate this process, with manual approval required only in special cases.
 Streaming platforms make use of AI in this way to categorize videos, root out misinformation, and add warnings to sensitive content.
 [4]